core-code/MiscApps/README.md

 MovieCutter
 An application for cutting/splitting any movie file types like MKV/MP4/etc.

+MovieDB
+An application for easily managing your digital movie collection easily by using drag & drop.

 TunesController
 An application for remotely controlling iTunes from any Java capable device.